June 2023

 Mark your calendars to join us on Wednesday, June 7, 2023 at 5pm Eastern Time, as the Eminent & Right of Way Club welcomes Professor Greg Jackson, host of the History That Doesn’t Suck Podcast.

-We’re going to have a discussion about the history of eminent domain, what zoning looked like in the 19th Century, and if the Founders planned for the infrastructure we have today.
+We’re going to have a discussion about the history of eminent domain, what zoning looked like in

 A new cert petition to check out.
 We don’t need to explain it much, because the petition does a good job of it.